pmac/resume/README.md

 resume
 ======

-This is both my personal resume and an example of a DevOps Engineer's technical resume.
+This is my fork of [edunham's resume](https://github.com/edunham/resume).
+For an excellent resume resource and some good LaTeX info head on over there.

 The LaTeX code is licensed under the MIT license, to prevent any ambiguity about the fact that you are welcome to copy it and use it for whatever purposes you like.
 The intended purpose is to make your own resume pretty without having to think very much about LaTeX.

-See my advice at http://lug.oregonstate.edu/blog/resume/ for other technical resume tips.
+See edunham's advice at http://lug.oregonstate.edu/blog/resume/ for other technical resume tips.

 How to use